mElshimi/filtrationTask2-upskilling/README.md

 ### `live demo`

 Runs the app in the development mode.\
-(https://filtrationtask2-upskilling.netlify.app/) to view it in your browser.
+[click here](https://filtrationtask2-upskilling.netlify.app/) to view it in your browser.

 ### `npm start`